sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d1-dusk-intro-express/README.md

 ## Middleware

+What is middleware?
+[In terms of Express](http://expressjs.com/guide/using-middleware.html), middleware is a function with access to the request object (req), the response object (res), and the next middleware in the application’s request-response cycle, commonly denoted by a variable named next.

+Middleware can:

+* Execute any code.
+* Make changes to the request and the response objects.
+* End the request-response cycle.
+* Call the next middleware in the stack.

+You can create your own middleware, or use third-party modules.
+That's right, there are tons of useful middlewares that are already out there which you can use to handle common challenges like authentication, validations, and parsing.

-Use `body-parser` to parse out params from the POST'd form.
-This provides a different way to collect data instead of using URL or query params.
+The [`body-parser`](https://github.com/expressjs/body-parser) module is an example of some middleware that makes Express awesome.
+You can use it to parse out params from the POST'd form.
+This provides a different way to collect data instead of relying on URL or query params.

 `server.js`
 ```javascript